ausboyue/CySharedElementTransition/README.md

 # Bugs Report

 If you find any bug when using it, please contact [me](mailto:ausboyue@qq.com).
-Thanks for helping us making better.
+Thanks for helping me making better.

 # Author